Angels Cry (song): Composition and reception

 "Angels Cry" is an R&B song on which Carey uses her higher vocal register over an instrumental of a piano and hand clapping.
 Lyrically, the song is about maintaining hope that a fading relationship can be salvaged because true love only happens once.
 Carey sings "I’m willing to live and die for our love/Baby we can get back that shine."
 However, the lyrics "Super natural love conquers all" could also be interpreted as feeling God's love.
-Adam Holz of Plugged In thought that the lyrics were "depressing," while Lauren Murphy of Entertainment IE felt that the lyrics "When you and I say goodbye, I felt the angels cry" were too sentimental.
+Adam Holz of Plugged In (publication) thought that the lyrics were "depressing," while Lauren Murphy of Entertainment IE felt that the lyrics "When you and I say goodbye, I felt the angels cry" were too sentimental.
 Although Ann Powers of Los Angeles Times thought that the song had a "sad" tone, she praised its production.
-Musically, the remix does not greatly differ from that of the original apart from a new second verse by Ne-Yo.

 Digital Spy's Robert Copsey praised the track.
 He wrote that it was one of the standouts on Memoirs of an Imperfect Angel and that "it's about as close to 'classic' Mariah as 'new' Mariah gets".
 He complimented Carey's "classy" and "effortless" vocals, and added that Ne-Yo gave the track an emotional "extra dimension".
 Copsey likened the song to one of Carey's previous singles, "We Belong Together" (2005): "It's a bit of a 'We Belong Together' retread, but it's a thoroughly pleasant 'We Belong Together' retread".
 A reviewer for DJ Booth commented that the song sounded as thought it could have been released in 1994.
 Bill Lamb of About.com placed "Angels Cry" in his list of the album's best tracks.